Louisiana Section 8 Housing

 What is the Maximum Amount of Rent That Section 8 Will Pay in Louisiana?

+The FMR is calculated annually and varies depending on the region in which the rental unit is located.
+In Louisiana, the FMR varies by parish, with some areas having higher FMRs than others.
 It's important to note that the FMR can have a significant impact on the availability of affordable housing in a particular area.
 If the FMR is set too low, it may be difficult for households to find rental units that are affordable and meet the health and safety standards required by the Section 8 program.
 Conversely, if the FMR is set too high, it may result in overpayment of subsidies and a lack of incentive for landlords to keep rental prices low.

 Income Limits for Section 8 Housing in Louisiana